-Unlike detachable water fixtures, it is not recommended to use really strong acids (like muriatic acid) on toilets, bathtubs, and sinks.
+Unlike detachable water fixtures, it is not recommended to use really strong acids (like muriatic acid) on toilets, bathtubs, and sinks to remove limescale.
 The wider area of these fixtures makes it more complicated to use stronger acids, hence increasing the risk of skin contact, resulting in injuries.
 Some sinks can also stain permanently upon contact with undiluted muriatic acid.

-It is recommended to instead use white vinegar for all three kinds of fixtures.
+It is recommended to instead use white vinegar or lemon juice for all three kinds of fixtures when removing limescale.

 It’s possible for limescale deposits to form inside the pipes that supply water to your home – even if these pipes are regularly used.
 Unfortunately, unlike faucets, showerheads, toilets, tubs, and sinks, your piping system is a lot more difficult to access.
 If you’ve already cleaned your faucet aerators and showerheads but are still not getting enough water pressure, then there is a high likelihood that your pipes are obstructed with limescale deposits.